-The school keep parents

-and carers informed through:
+The school keep parents and carers informed through:

-- Letters sent out as necessary. - Text messages-important information, dates and reminders. - Weekly newsletter-information about school events, updates on education, dates, photos and descriptions of pupil/class achievements (also on website). - Class newsletters-these will be sent our every half-term with updates on your child's learning - School website:-www.leys.herts.sch.uk - School blog-on website celebrating the achievements of our pupils.
+- Letters sent out as necessary. - Text messages-important information, dates and reminders. - Weekly newsletter-information about school events, updates on education, dates, photos and descriptions of pupil/class achievements (also on website). - Class newsletters-these will be sent our every half-term with updates on your child's learning - School website:-www.leys.herts.sch.uk - School blog on website celebrating the achievements of our pupils. - Facebook-the Facebook page is used to share important events, and send out reminders as necessary.